yu-jeffy/GPT-Query-Augmentation-and-Search-/README.md

 # GPT-Query-Augmentation-and-Search-
-Leveraging GPT for query refinement and information retrieval from web searches.
+Leveraging GPT for query refinement and information retrieval from web searches. (information retrieval is WIP)

 ## About
 This Node.js application uses GPT-4 to optimize user search queries for Google Search.
 It interfaces with the OpenAI API to rewrite queries and the Google Custom Search JSON API to fetch and display the top 5 search results.